Dak Prescott: 2021 season

 The Cowboys placed the exclusive franchise tag on Prescott for the second consecutive season on March 9, 2021, and he signed a four-year contract extension with the Cowboys the next day for $160 million with $126 million guaranteed.
-The deal included a $66 million signing bonus, the highest in NFL history.
+The deal included a $66 million signing bonus, the highest in NFL history at the time (it was surpassed in 2023 by quarterback Lamar Jackson's contract with the Baltimore Ravens).
 In June 2021, he left Adidas and signed a five-year deal with Jordan.
-In his first game back from his injury in Week 1 against the Tampa Bay Buccaneers, Prescott threw for 403 yards, three touchdowns, and an interception in a 31–29 loss.
+In his first game back from his injury in Week 1 against the defending Super Bowl champion Tampa Bay Buccaneers in the NFL Kickoff Game, Prescott threw for 403 yards, three touchdowns, and an interception in a 31–29 loss.
 In Week 6, Prescott threw for 445 yards, three touchdowns, and one interception in a 35–29 overtime win over the New England Patriots.
 His performance earned him NFC Offensive Player Of The Week.
 In Week 16, Prescott threw four touchdowns in a 56–14 blowout win against the Washington Football Team as the Cowboys would go on to clinch the NFC East division title.
-For his performance against the Football Team, Prescott earned another NFC Offensive Player of the Week.
-In Week 18, Prescott threw for 295 yards and five touchdowns in a 51–26 win over the Eagles, earning NFC Offensive Player of the Week.
+For his performance against Washington, Prescott earned another NFC Offensive Player of the Week.
+In Week 18, Prescott threw for 295 yards and five touchdowns in a 51–26 win over the Philadelphia Eagles, earning NFC Offensive Player of the Week.

 As the division winner, the Cowboys hosted the San Francisco 49ers in the Wild Card Round.
 In the game, Prescott completed 23 of 43 passing attempts for 254 yards with one touchdown and one interception, and also rushed for 27 yards and an additional touchdown in the 23–17 loss.
 On the last play with 14 seconds left, Prescott ran a quarterback draw up the middle for 17 yards, and was unable to spike the ball to stop the clock from running down.
 Despite the loss, Prescott was named NVP (Nickelodeon Valuable Player) with more than 81 percent of the online vote, becoming the second losing quarterback to do so in as many years.
 Prescott later apologized for comments which appeared to condone fans throwing objects at the officiating crew after the game ended.
+He was ranked 44th by his fellow players on the NFL Top 100 Players of 2022.